jrosen48/utk-homepage/content/about.md

 ## Professional Affiliations

-American Educational Research Association, 2012 - Present Association for Educational Communications and Technology, 2015 - Present Association for the Advancement of Computing in Education, 2012 - Present
+American Educational Research Association, 2012 - Present Association for the Advancement of Computing in Education, 2012 - Present
 Association for Science Teacher Education, 2018 - Present
-International Society of the Learning Sciences,2014 - Present National Association for Research in Science Teaching, 2015 - Present
+National Association for Research in Science Teaching, 2015 - Present